-- Reproducible research is a by-product of careful attention to detail throughout the research process, and allows re- - searchers to ensure that they can repeat the same analysis multiple times with the same results, at any point in that - process.
-Because of this, researchers who conduct reproducible research are the primary beneficiaries of this practice. - 37 This is true for several reasons. - First, reproducible research helps researchers remember how and why they performed specific analyses during - 39 the course of a project.
-This enables easier explanation of work to collaborators, supervisors, and reviewers, and it - allows collaborators to conduct supplementary analyses more quickly and more efficiently. - Second, reproducible research enables researchers to quickly and simply alter analyses and figures.
-This is often - 42 requested by supervisors, collaborators, and reviewers across all stages of a research project, and expediting this - 43 process saves substantial amounts of time.
-When analyses are truly reproducible, creating a new figure may be as - easy as changing one value in a line of code and re-running a script, rather than spending hours recreating a figure - 45 from scratch.
+- Reproducible research helps researchers remember how and why they performed specific analyses during the course of a project.
+This enables easier explanation of work to collaborators, supervisors, and reviewers, and it allows collaborators to conduct supplementary analyses more quickly and more efficiently. - Second, reproducible research enables researchers to quickly and simply alter analyses and figures.
+This is often requested by supervisors, collaborators, and reviewers across all stages of a research project, and expediting this process saves substantial amounts of time.
+When analyses are reproducible, creating a new figure may be as easy as changing one value in a line of code and re-running a script, rather than spending hours recreating a figure from scratch.